๐Ÿ‘ถDevelopmental Psychology

 Stage 2: Symbols Without Logic (Preoperational Stage)

-From ages 2 to 7, children enter the preoperational stage, characterized by symbolic representation but limited logical operations.
+From ages 2 to 7, children enter the preoperational stage.
+They gain symbolic representation but lack logical operations.
 They can use language and engage in pretend play, but their thinking is constrained by egocentrism and an inability to mentally manipulate information.

 Preoperational Stage (2 to 7 Years)

-• Symbolic thought emerges—children use words, images, and pretend play to represent objects and ideas not physically present
+• Symbolic thought emerges.
+Children use words, images, and pretend play to represent objects and ideas not physically present.
+A banana becomes a "phone" during play.

-• Cannot perform mental operations—they struggle with tasks requiring systematic, reversible thinking
+• Cannot perform mental operations.
+They struggle with tasks requiring systematic, reversible thinking (which is why the stage is called pre-operational).

 Egocentrism